Security at Port

 Monitoring

-Port monitors its critical infrastructure for security-related events by using industry standard tools and services such as Sentry, AWS CloudWatch, AWS X-Ray and OpenTelemetry providers.
+Port monitors its critical infrastructure for security-related events by using industry standard tools and services such as Sentry, AWS CloudWatch, AWS X-Ray, AWS CloudTrail, AWS WAF and OpenTelemetry providers.

 Access to data

-All data submitted to Port is considered confidential and stays in the production environment except in limited circumstances such as to support a customer request.
+All data submitted to Port is considered confidential and stays in the production environment except in limited circumstances such as to support a customer request (in these circumstances a manual approval from an authorized manager is required and the access is logged internally).
 Strict access controls are enforced for all data access.
 Data retention is one year at most and can be controlled by the customer.

 Product security